yassinbnsalah/cageflix-backend/README.md

 ## API Endpoints

-- `GET /api/cageflix?page=1&limit=8`: Retrieves a list of movies and TV shows featuring Nicolas Cage.
+- `GET /api/cageflix`: Retrieves a list of movies and TV shows featuring Nicolas Cage.

+- `GET /api/cageflix/{imdb_id}`:  Retrieves the details of a specific movie or TV show by its IMDb ID. try this id : tt0134273

+- `POST /api/watchlist/{imdb_id}`: Add/Remove a movie or TV show to the user's watchlist using its IMDb ID.

+- `GET /api/watchlist`: Retrieves a list of movies and TV shows in the user's watchlist.